brandur/sorg/content/articles/postgres-connections.md

-Developers should be aware of how many connections each node can use, how many connections a cluster can use by multiplying that number of the number of nodes, and where that total sits relative to Postgres' `max_connections`.
+Developers should be aware of how many connections each node can use, how many connections a cluster can use by multiplying that number by the number of nodes, and where that total sits relative to Postgres' `max_connections`.
 It's common to hit limits during a deploy because a graceful restart spins up new workers or nodes before